DataDog/documentation/content/getting_started/tagging/assigning_tags.md

 {{% /table %}}

 ### Assigning tags using the configuration files
-[The Datadog integrations][1] are all configured via the yaml configuration files located in the **conf.d** directory in your agent install.
+[The Datadog integrations][1] are all configured via the yaml configuration files located in the **conf.d** directory in your Agent install.
 For more about where to look for your configuration files, refer [to this article][59].

-Define tags in the configuration file for the overall agent as well as for each integration.
+Define tags in the configuration file for the overall Agent as well as for each integration.
 In YAML files, there is a tag dictionary with a list of tags you want assigned at that level.
-Any tag you assign to the agent is applied to every integration on that agent's host.
+Any tag you assign to the Agent is applied to every integration on that Agent's host.

 Dictionaries with lists of values have two different yet functionally equivalent forms: